 In late 1945, France returned to Hanoi, and the Indochina war broke out.
-It was not until the Dien Bien Phu victory in 1954 that the Vietnamese regain their national sovereignty.
-As the Vietnam War escalated, Hanoi suffered severe consequences affecting the lives of its people because it was the headquarter of the campaign to reunify and liberate the South of Vietnam.
+It was not until the Dien Bien Phu victory in 1954 that the Vietnamese regained their national sovereignty.
+As the Vietnam War escalated, Hanoi suffered severe consequences affecting the lives of its people because it was the headquarters of the campaign to reunify and liberate the South of Vietnam.

 In 1999, Ha Noi was recognized as the “City for Peace” by UNESCO, and in 2010, Hanoi celebrated 1000 years of establishment and became one of the oldest cities in Southeast Asia.
 Through many planning stages, Hanoi expanded its urban area by merging with many neighboring areas such as Ha Tay Province.

-However, every year Hanoi still receives a large number of international tourists visit thanks to the historic attractions.
+However, every year Hanoi still receives a large number of international tourists thanks to the historic attractions.
 The old atmosphere of Hanoi still gives visitors a feeling of traveling back in time.
-In one way or another, Hanoi always steals the hearts of those who have come visiting.
+In one way or another, Hanoi always steals the hearts of those who have come to visit.

 Hanoi Old Quarter’s streets